Committee on Architecture for Education 2016

 The AIA Committee on Architecture for Education Design Awards is an internationally recognized marketplace of ideas.
 Through this forum the committee disseminates quality ideas on educational facility planning and design to clients, architects, and the public.
 As how we educate ourselves continues to evolve, we must evaluate and measure our successes, and have an arena in which to test ideas.
 This awards program is an opportunity to engage in critical evaluation and experimentation, not as an end in itself, but always in the context of our clients and their needs.
 Learn more and submit your project!

-CAE at the AIA Convention – May 13 to 16 – Atlanta, Georgia
+CAE at the AIA Convention in Philadelphia, May 2016.

 Thank Our Supporting Partners

 Our Knowledge Community has been blessed with generous support from a number of partner companies and organizations.
 Through their support we are able to reduce registration fees as well as more effectively disseminate best practices knowledge.
 When you have a chance please thank the following companies for their support:

 Distinguished Partners: VS America | Emerald Partners: Ed Spaces